energietransitie/sdg-swiper/README.md

 # Carbon Case - Frontend

-This repository contains the source code for the Carbon Case Estimator app.
+This repository contains the source code for the SDG swiper in a standalone version.
 This tool helps to achieve more awareness and competence in regard to sustainable energy transition.

 ## Table of contents